How to Write Blog Post with ChatGPT (Dos And Don’ts)

 #3 Turn Your Expertise into Blog Posts

+Test products, research, experiment, work, or do whatever it takes to become an expert in your niche.
 ChatGPT cannot perform these tasks or think like a human.

 ChatGPT told it's not conscious

-Its primary purpose is to assist you in generating text based on the information you provide.
+It can only assist you in generating text based on the information you provide.

 A bulleted list or a brief outline can be an excellent starting point.